-Grow Share Cook provides opportunities for households who have been impacted by the Covid-19 pandemic and those on lower incomes to improve healthy eating and cookery skills in Plymouth, helping to address food insecurity and the accessibility of fresh food through the three steps of growing, sharing and cooking.
+Grow Share Cook provides opportunities for households experiencing food insecurity and those on lower incomes to improve healthy eating and cookery skills in Plymouth, whilst helping address the accessibility of fresh food through the three steps of growing, sharing and cooking.

 There are also a number of volunteer opportunities with the project for people to help growing food and delivering out the bags.